Add docs about how plugin writers can host their docs on docs.pulpproject.org

 In our docs structure etherrpad we have the following sections for each plugin:

-#11 Updated by bmbouter about 3 years ago
+#11 Updated by bmbouter over 3 years ago

 I don't think we have a plan currently about hosting plugin docs.
 We probably cannot continue with what we did in Pulp2 for a variety of reasons: